Futuro perfecto continuo — voz pasiva

 Por regla general, utilizamos la voz pasiva cuando el enfoque está acerca de la acción y no en la persona o cosa que está cumpliendo la acción.

-Futuro Perfecto Continuo Voz Pasiva construcción:
+Futuro Perfecto Continuo Voz Pasiva construcción

 Will o shall + have + been + being + participio pasado.